Author: John Davies

 A good illustration of this is access cards, which have evolved over recent years, largely to stay ahead of criminals who are in an ‘arms race’ of security versus hackers.
 MIFARE Classic cards, for example, have become insecure for all but the lowest levels of secure access due to a proliferation of cloning technology, which is cheap and readily available.
 More current options (such as MIFARE Plus and DESfire), have added considerable encryption capabilities whilst retaining the cost and flexibility benefits.

-Older access cards may require further investment, but modern readers (certainly those that are supplied by TDSi), offer all sorts of options (including backwards-compatibility) to ensure they will be an excellent longer-term investment.
-Even more so are controllers, which are built to accept new and different types of reader - some of which may be bespoke for their environment and more problematic to replace easily.
+Older access cards may require further investment, but modern readers (certainly those that are supplied by TDSi), offer all sorts of options (including backwards compatibility) to ensure they will be an excellent longer-term investment.
+Even more so are controllers, which are built to accept new and different types of readers – some of which may be bespoke for their environment and more problematic to replace easily.

 Software is an essential ‘glue’ between the various physical parts of the security network, and one which is moving at an extremely fast pace.
 At TDSi, our software is continuously evolving to ensure our systems can deal with the latest threats.
 Much like the IT world, our systems receive regular updates and improvements.